camaraproject/Commonalities/documentation/API-design-guidelines.md

 ### Restrictions for tokens without an associated authenticated identifier:

 - For scenarios which do not have a single device identifier associated to the token during the authentication flow, e.g. 2-legged access tokens, the `device` object MUST be provided in the API request.
 This ensures that the device identification is explicit and valid for each API call made with these tokens.
+```

 By following these guidelines, API consumers can use the authenticated device identifier associated with 3-legged access tokens, simplifying implementation and validation.
 This mechanism ensures that device identification is handled efficiently and securely, and appropriately accommodates different token types.
-```

 Depending on the functionality provided by the CAMARA API, some API subprojects may still define other specific identifiers that differs from the common `device` object definition.
-Not all APIs necessarily have to refer to a user device, e.g. Carrier Billing API only defines a phone number as a way to identify the mobile account to be billed, Know Your Costumer only defines a phone number as a way to identify the associated account data or Home Devices QoD API defines public IP v4 address as a way to identify the user home network.
+Not all APIs necessarily have to refer to a device, e.g. Carrier Billing API only defines a phone number as a way to identify the mobile account to be billed, Know Your Costumer only defines a phone number as a way to identify the associated account data or Home Devices QoD API defines public IP v4 address as a way to identify the user home network.

 Therefore, the mechanism described in this template is not applicable to all APIs, but could be used as way to make `device` object more interoperable and usable for API consumers.